Business Line of Credit vs. Business Loan: Which Is Right for You?

 • Buying real estate.
 Long-term commercial property investments align well with fixed repayment terms.

 • High-cost projects.
-Loans support endeavors with large up-front costs that may take time to generate revenue.
+Loans support endeavors with high up-front costs that may take time to generate revenue.

 What Is a Business Line of Credit?

-A business line of credit is a flexible form of revolving credit that lets businesses draw funds as needed up to a set credit limit.
+A business line of credit is a flexible form of revolving credit that lets businesses draw funds as needed up to a set limit and approved credit limit.
 Unlike a loan, you only pay interest on the amount you use.

 This type of financing is often used to manage short-term cash flow gaps or cover operating costs.
 Lines of credit may be secured or unsecured, and interest rates can vary based on your creditworthiness and lender policies.

 Small businesses that deal with seasonal revenue, inventory restocking, or unexpected expenses often benefit the most.
-Unlike personal finance products, a business line of credit helps separate business and personal expenses while building your business credit history.
+It offers ongoing access to working capital while helping separate business and personal expenses.
+It also supports building your business credit history.

 Secured vs. Unsecured Lines of Credit